jonathan-dev/a3/README.md

 Configured in `mongo.js`

 # Coding conventions
+1. CamelCase throughout code
-1. Variables in CamelCase.
+    - Variables
+    - Function names capitalized
+    - When in doubt, camelcase it out
-2. Filenames should be all lowercase.
+2. Filenames should be all lowercase, words separated by underscore e.g. `hot_page_post_list.jsx`
 3. Use two spaces for indenting.
 4. Have a comment on every function that describes it purpose.
 5. Don't abbreviate local variables.
 6. Embedded function comments in //.
 7. Make use of error functions when given as function parameter.
-8. Make use of TODO and FIXME annotation.
+8. Make use of TODO and FIXME annotation:
-9. Use the TODO/FIXME annotation like this:
 ```
 // TODO: this todo statement is written all uppercase followed by a colon.
 // FIXME: so is this fixme statement.
 ```
-10. Make use of semicolons.
+9. Make use of semicolons on every line
-11. Expand route callback functions:
+10. Expand route callback functions:
 ```
 function(route, callback(){
     // callback code here
 });
 ```

-12. Use newline for each method in method chaining **and** place dot in new line:
+11. Use newline for each method in method chaining **and** place dot in new line:
 ```
 # good: